Tags: blueberries, Blueberry Lemon Cake, Coconut Oil, Greek Yogurt, Lemon, Wallaby's Yogurt, Yogurt

 My friend yanked me away..as the girls continued to yell obscenities.
 She had to pull pretty hard to get me to move..I was ready to rumble.
 I was hurting and seething at the same time.

 Once we got off the pier and onto the boardwalk..I started to cry…sob uncontrollably.
 She consoled me as we walked back to the apartment, reminding me that I was PMSing, so I was probably overreacting.
-All she ever saw was pure love in his eyes for me, and he would be ok – he was strong and not afraid of anything.
+Plus, he was not afraid of anything and strong, she reasoned, so if anything, the other party would be hurting.

 It didn’t matter, I told her..strong and not afraid do not trump a knife or gun.

-Coco and his brother were waiting out in front when we got back to the complex..since our other friend’s BF had driven up an hour after we did, and they didn’t want to disturb them.
+J and his brother, P, were waiting out in front when we got back to the complex..since our other friend’s boyfriend had driven up an hour after we did, and they didn’t want to disturb them.

 My friend told them what happened as I rubbed my puffy eyes.
 His brother hugged me…

-“Awww, Sis, (short for sistah-in law), he’s crazy about you, trust me…there is something he needs to do”
+“Awww, Sis, (short for sistah-in law), he’s crazy about you, trust me…there is something he needs to do.”
+P said, trying to assuage the situation.

 When we got there, his Mom was only too happy to feed us..well, them, since I couldn’t eat, I was too upset.
-She also tried to soothe my worries…telling me there was no one else he wanted but me,…she’d never seen him so in love.
+She also tried to soothe my worries…telling me she doubted there was anyone else he wanted more than me and she’d never seen him like this with a girl.

 Her blue eyes, Dreamboat’s eyes, sparkled as she sipped some wine. and enjoyed having a daughter to talk to – she stroked my hair in a motherly fashion….

-“I’m tellin’ ya…I’ve seen dozens of girls come and go, yaw the first one he’s evah fell hard faw”
+“I’m tellin’ ya…I’ve seen dozens of girls come and go, yaw the first one he’s evah fell hard faw,” she said, as she gave me a half hug, then tried to force feed me lasagna.

 It helped, but I still couldn’t shake that icky feeling.
 I couldn’t tell her about his ‘taking care of Andy’s brother’ deal, which was scaring me more and more as the clock ticked away.
 There was no need to make her worry too.